defano/wyldcard/README.md

 [Stacks](#stacks-of-cards) | [Messages](#messages-and-handlers) | [Expressions](#expressions) | [Variables](#containers) | [Parts](#parts-and-properties) | [A/V Effects](#audio-visual-effects) | [Commands](#commands) | [Functions](#functions) | [Flow Control](#flow-control)

 HyperCard's native language, _HyperTalk_, is an event-driven scripting language.
-Scripts are attached to user interface elements called _parts_ and are triggered by user actions called _events_.
-(There is no singular "main" script in HyperTalk.)
+Scripts execute when a _message_ is sent to a user interface element (called a _part_) that contains a script providing a _handler_ for the given message.
+HyperCard automatically sends messages (like `mouseEnter` or `keyDown`) to parts as the user interacts with them, but scripts can send messages to other parts or to themselves, too.

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
-Internally, each value is stored as a string of characters and converted to a number, boolean, or list depending on the context of its use.
-HyperCard does not allow nonsensical conversions: `5 + "huh?"` produces a syntax error.
+Internally, each value is stored as a string of characters and interpreted as a number, boolean, list or coordinate depending on context.
+HyperCard does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.

 Keywords and symbols in the HyperTalk language are case insensitive.
 Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `myVar` is no different from `myvar`; `field "my field"` refers to the same part as `field "My Field"`.
 Comments are preceded by `--`.